fulldecent/open-location-code-wiki/Plus-codes-API.md

 ## API Keys

 ### Obtaining A Google API Key
-The Plus Codes API uses the [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) to search for and return addresses.
+To search for addresses, return addresses, and return short codes and localities, the Plus Codes API uses the [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro).
 If you want to be able to:
 *  search by address,
 *  search by short codes with localities,
 *  or have short codes and localities included in responses